The first question lots of parents ask is 'What is safeguarding?' One of the best definitions I have heard is:

 All schools must have a member of staff who has overall responsibility for safeguarding.
 This role is called the Designated Safeguarding Lead (DSL).
 At Burford, that role is filled by Mr Farrington, the headteacher.
 He has day to day responsibility for safeguarding, as well as being responsible for its strategic overview.
 If you have any safeguarding questions, or concerns, he is the best person to speak to.
-Ms Chapleo (DHT), Miss Ashurst (AHT) and Miss Ogle are the school's deputy DSL's.
+Ms Chapleo (DHT) and Miss Ashurst (AHT) are the school's deputy DSL's.
 They are fully qualified to deal with safeguarding concerns and do so in Mr Farrington's absence.

-Rob Denzel is our safeguarding governor.
-He monitors the quality of safeguarding provision for the governing body.
+Rob Denzel is our lead safeguarding governor.
+He is assisted in this role by Mrs Vann and Mrs McGowan.
+This team of safeguarding governors monitor the quality of safeguarding provision in school.
 There is also a safeguarding team within the trust central team, and local authority, that is available to offer advice to the school's DSLs, as well as to monitor the quality of safeguarding within school.